 In addition, the samples saved during breath testing in Texas, aren’t preserved so that the test can be validated later.

 The Blood Sport of Houston No Refusal Weekends

 Second, blood testing, which is thought by many forensic scientists to be the most accurate and reliable means of determining alcohol concentration, is more difficult for police to obtain and analyze.

-If you’re going to a part or hosting one, read my No-Refusal Weekend Survival Guide.
+If you’re going to a party or hosting one, read Our No-Refusal Weekend Survival Guide.